Tejas-Venu/AI-Agents/README.md

 ---

+## Topic 1 — Running an LLM

+Implements benchmarking of multiple small and medium-sized language models using the MMLU dataset, comparing CPU vs GPU performance and quantized vs non-quantized inference.
+The project includes timing analysis (real, CPU, and GPU time), error pattern evaluation across subjects, and visualization of model accuracy trends.
+It also develops a custom chat agent from scratch using Llama 3.2-1B, introduces context window management strategies to prevent overflow, and evaluates multi-turn coherence with and without conversation history.All source code, execution outputs, and analytical discussion for the Agent Framework Orchestration assignment are located in the **Running_an_LLM** folder, with full details provided in its dedicated README.

+---

 ## Topic 2 — Agent Framework Orchestration

 Builds a LangGraph-based multi-agent conversational system with Llama and Qwen, demonstrating conditional routing, parallel execution, shared chat history, model switching, and crash-safe checkpoint recovery.
 All source code, execution outputs, and analytical discussion for the Agent Framework Orchestration assignment are located in the **Topic2Frameworks** folder, with full details provided in its dedicated README.